AndreiCherniaev/bladeRF.wiki.git.git.git./ATSC-Transmitter.md

 -rw-r--r-- 1 rtucker rtucker 792414924 Dec 29 20:54 tbm_tdf_2.ts
 ```

-But once you have it generated,
+But once you have it generated, you can play it back, and it should work:

 ```
 $ ./atsc-blade.py ~/Videos/tbm_atsc_test/tbm_tdf_2.ts